Born: 17th February 1916, Petrograd, Russia.

 The Times – Trent newspaper clipping 14 December 1932

 Alexander was a pupil and boarder at the Ashe Boys’ Preparatory School, at Etwall, Derbyshire.
 He then went up to Trent College, Long Eaton, Derbyshire – entered 1929 – leaving 1934.
 He was a pupil in Wright House.
 As well as playing rugby very well, he also played hockey and cricket.
 At Trent College he was a member of the unbeaten 1932 1st XV rugby team which played 18 games, won 17, drew 1; points for 539, against only 22.

-Trent College has a building named in his memory, and every year the college presents an award to an outstanding member of Wright House, of which he was a member.
+In February 2008, Trent College opened the Prince Obolensky dining hall/meeting place in his memory, and every year the college presents an award to an outstanding member of Wright House, of which he was a member.

 The Times – Trent newspaper clipping 25 November 1932